kongying-tavern/docs/src/en/manual/guide/canvas/guide.md

 ![](/imgs/en/manual/canvas/9.png)

-At this stage, use **primary click** to control the anchors,
+At this stage, use **left click** to control the anchors,
-use **secondary click** on round anchors to reset path curvature,
+use **right click** on round anchors to reset path curvature,
-use **secondary click** on square anchors to delete it,
+use **right click** on square anchors to delete it,
 **double click** on the path to place an anchor.

 **step** 7.
 Hit **Enter** to conclude editing this path

 **step** 8.
 Repeat **steps** 1 through 7 (note: upon exiting editing via Enter, click on a path to begin editing it)

-## Export Guide
+## Export

-Open the Canvas list, select "Export" and save to a desirable location
+Open the Canvas list, select "Export" and save to a desirable location.

 ![](/imgs/en/manual/canvas/10.png)
 ![](/imgs/en/manual/canvas/11.png)
 ![](/imgs/en/manual/canvas/12.png)

-## Import Guide
+## Import

-Open the Canvas list, select "Import" and open the desirable save
+Open the Canvas list, select "Import" and open the desirable save file.

 ![](/imgs/en/manual/canvas/13.png)
 ![](/imgs/en/manual/canvas/14.png)